StefanoScacco/FORM-codes/Spin2plus/README.md

  - Bhabha_Xspin2_xigauge_relat.frm: this code calculates the relativistic limit of the total tree level amplitude, to find the cusps of the cross section.
 It sets x = cos theta.
 To get results easy to manipulate, multiply t to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).

  - Bhabha_Xspin2_xigauge_high.frm: this code calculates the total tree level amplitude for cos theta = 0, to find the cusps of the cross section.
 It sets x = sqrt{s}.
-To get results easy to manipulate, multiply t to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).
+To get results easy to manipulate, multiply t^2 to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).

  - Bhabha_Xspin2_xigauge_forw.frm: this code calculates the total tree level amplitude for cos theta = 1, to find the cusps of the cross section.
 It sets x = sqrt{s}.
-To get results easy to manipulate, multiply t to find interference terms and multiply t^2 to find squared moduli terms (execution takes a few minutes).
+To get results easy to manipulate, multiply t to find interference terms and multiply 1 to find squared moduli terms (execution takes a few minutes).

  - Moller_Xspin2_xigauge.frm: this code calculates the modulus squared of the total tree level amplitude for the Moller scattering, corrected by spin 2 massive boson mediation (all four diagrams included).
 Calculations were carried out in xi gauge.
 The gauge only enters the QED part.
 It is highly suggested to impose ge^4 = 0 in the code, to get rid of the computation heavy part, and speed the code up to just a couple of seconds.
 Also, it is suggested to study t-channel, u-channel and interference separately.